RetargetApp makes online advertising easy and efficient. What’s more important, however, is that it lets online stores save time and…

 5. Gather customer feedback

-Knowing what do your customers think of your business is extremely important, as it helps you build a great relationship with them.
+Knowing what do your clients think of your business is extremely important, as it helps you maintain a customer relationship that is based on values.
 According to Microsoft, 52% of people believe that companies need to take action on feedback provided by their customers.
 Also, detailed and rational feedbacks make the process of growing your brand easier.

 You see, understanding your customers lets you prioritize the aspects of your business, and after analyzing it gives real data on how likely your existing customers are to recommend your products to their family and friends.
 It’s better to collect and store all the feedback you receive and have an employee or a team that’s responsible for monitoring all customer sentiment online — on social media, reviews websites, forums and etc.